Creative Spirits logo

 Broadband technology can also help support job seekers in remote communities where mobile phone coverage is patchy at best.
 TAFE South Australia Regional offers small group sessions, self-paced training resources and an e-tutor for learning support [4].

-With the National Broadband Network (NBN) these statistics hopefully improve.
-But remote communities are likely to be connected to the NBN via satellites due to their isolation [3].
-While these provide download speeds of up to 12 Mbps (megabits per second), faster than many ADSL2+ connections provided today, upload speeds will stay at 1 Mbps, preventing real-time video streaming of content [1].
+The National Broadband Network (NBN) will hopefully improve these statistics.
+But because of their isolation remote communities are likely to be connected to the NBN via satellites .
+While these provide download speeds of up to 12 Mbps (megabits per second), faster than many ADSL2+ connections now provided, upload speeds will stay at 1 Mbps, preventing real-time video streaming of content .

 In April 2008, six remote Western Australian Aboriginal communities close to the border to the Northern Territory and South Australia were connected to high-speed broadband via a fibre optic network [6].

-Previously communities had used satellite phone connections which were very unreliable and unusable for clinics.
+Previously communities had used satellite phone connections, which were very unreliable and unusable for clinics, for example.

-The broadband network allows people doing business from home instead of travelling hundreds of kilometres to Perth or Kalgoorlie.
-It also allows tele-conferences with special doctors or in courtrooms, allowing people to attend court appearances without leaving the community.
-Many Aboriginal people don’t like leaving their communities for errands and business [6].
+The broadband network enables people to do business from home instead of travelling hundreds of kilometres to Perth or Kalgoorlie.
+It also allows teleconferences with special doctors or in courtrooms, enabling people to attend court without leaving the community.
+Many Aboriginal people don't like leaving their communities for errands and business .

 Farewell Facebook